JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

     }
     ```

-   * To deserialize the result of the GET request,
+   * To deserialize the result of the GET request, the [ContentNegotiation Ktor plugin](https://ktor.io/docs/serialization-client.html#register_json)
-     the [ContentNegotiation Ktor plugin](https://ktor.io/docs/serialization-client.html#register_json) and the JSON serializer are used.
+     and the JSON serializer are used.
-   * The JSON serializer is configured here to print the JSON in a more human-readable manner with the `prettyPrint` property,
+   * The JSON serializer is configured here to print the JSON in a more readable manner with the `prettyPrint` property,
      be more flexible when reading malformed JSON with `isLenient`,
      and ignore keys that haven't been declared in the rocket launch model with `ignoreUnknownKeys`.